Ian-Ennis/next-graphcms-shows-access/index.md

 ## The assignment
 Nine [issues](#issues) within the project are documented on this website.
 To complete this code assessment, you're asked to mirror the base project (details in [Getting Started](#getting-started)), resolve at least two of the [issues](#issues) documented here, and then provide access to your mirrored (not forked or cloned) repo containing your work.

-Completing the minimum required work (mirroring the repo, resolving two issues, and sharing the finished work) is estimated to require 1-2 hours.
+Completing the _minimum_ required work (mirroring the repo, resolving two issues, and sharing the finished work) is estimated to require 1-2 hours.
+You are, of course, welcome to complete more than two issues should time permit.
 Please complete the assignment within 48 hours of receiving it.

 ## Getting started
 To get started, you're asked to duplicate the project without forking the base repository.
 This is to ensure that your work is protected from the eyes of others working on this assessment.
 One way to mirror the repo in your own account (shown below as `your-github-user`):